 Addressing the Risks Associated with STOs

-While STOs are becoming one of the most viable methods of raising capital and dividing ownership or profits, security token issuers must structure each STO very carefully to take into account various pitfalls presented by securities regulations, AML/KYC requirements, tax rules applicable to different type of assets or entity type, etc.
+While STOs are becoming one of the most viable methods of raising capital and dividing ownership or profits, security token issuers must structure each STO very carefully to take into account various pitfalls presented by securities regulations, AML/KYC requirements, tax rules applicable to a different type of assets or entity type, etc.

-Our lawyers are well-versed in the legal and practical issues that arise in the context of planning, developing and offering security tokens in the US.
+Our lawyers are well-versed in the legal and practical issues that arise in the context of planning, developing, and offering security tokens in the US.
 We help our clients develop a comprehensive STO strategy that anticipates and responds effectively to the arising challenges.

 STOs Can Be Conducted Under Exemptions from SEC Registration: Reg D, Reg S, Reg A+, Reg CF